Liberia Votes On Weah Plan To Cut Presidential Terms - UrduPoint

 Opposition politicians in Liberia fear that Weah, 54, could try a similar move, although the president has denied the claim.

-He was elected in 2018 and is still serving his first term in office.
-The country's constitution sets a maximum of two terms.
+He was elected in 2018 and is still serving his first of a maximum two terms in office.

+About 2.5 million people were registered to vote in the West African state, according to the national elections commission (NEC).

+It is not clear how many turned out before polling stations closed at 1800 GMT, but long queues across the capital suggested high participation.

-Voters are also choosing whether to repeal a 1973 ban on dual nationality, a move which some hope could be an economic boon in the poor nation of 4.8 million people.
+- Dual nationality - Voters also chose whether to repeal a 1973 ban on dual nationality, a move which some hope could be an economic boon in the poor nation of 4.8 million people.

 Hundreds of thousands of Liberians are thought to reside overseas, having fled war and poverty.